christensenacademy/christensen-academy/modules/css-layouts/challenges/box-model-basics-challenge.md

 * The height of the dotted box is fixed.
 If the width of the browser becomes too small, text begins to spill out the bottom of this box--we call this overflow.

 ###Friendly Advice
-While you should focus on precise replication of the picture above, don't forget to experiment as you go.
+Don't forget to experiment as you go.
 Even if you miraculously get things to work the first time around, test yourself and your knowledge of how the box model works by trying something different.
 Take time to play around with things and really figure out how they work.

 ###Starter Code